-Text: M. Laczkovich, Conjecture and Proof + handouts Prerequisite: Introductory math courses
+Text: M. Laczkovich, Conjecture and Proof + handouts

+Prerequisite: Introductory math courses

-The course intends to show the many and often surprising interrelations between the various branches of mathematics (algebra, analysis, combinatorics, geometry, number theory, and set theory), to give an introduction to some basic methods of proofs via the active problem solving of the students, and also to exhibit several unexpected mathematical phenomena.
+We try to follow the instruction by 100 years ago born Paul Erdős: Conjecture and prove!
+We shall see also some of his favorite problems and enjoy some proofs from - what he called - "The Book".
+According to his spirit, the course intends to show the many and often surprising interrelations between the various branches of mathematics (algebra, analysis, combinatorics, geometry, number theory, and set theory), to give an introduction to some basic methods of proofs via the active problem solving of the students, and also to exhibit several unexpected mathematical phenomena.
 Among others we plan to find answers to the following questions:

-- Can the real function f(x) = x be written as the sum of (finitely many) periodic functions? - Can you chop a cube by plane cuts into finitely many polyhedra and reassemble a regular tetrahedron (using each part once)? - Can you "cut" a sphere into finitely many (not necessarily "nice") subsets and "reassemble" two(!) copies of the original sphere? - Can you color the numbers 1, 2, ..., 2012 using two colors so that for no a and d > 0 holds that a, a + d, a + 2d, ..., a + 17d all have the same color? - Can every integer large enough be represented as the sum of 6 sixth powers, i.e. is $n = x_1^6 + \ldots + x_6^6$ solvable in nonnegative integers x_i if n is large enough?
+- Can the real function f(x) = x be written as the sum of (finitely many) periodic functions? - Can you chop a cube by plane cuts into finitely many polyhedra and reassemble a regular tetrahedron (using each part once)? - Can you "cut" a ball into finitely many (not necessarily "nice") subsets and "reassemble" two(!) copies of the original ball? - Can you color the numbers $1, 2, \ldots, 2013$ using two colors so that for no a and d > 0 holds that $a, a + d, a + 2d, \ldots, a + 17d$ all have the same color? - Can every integer large enough be represented as the sum of 6 sixth powers, i.e. is $n = x_1^6 + \ldots + x_6^6$ solvable in nonnegative integers $x_i$ if n is large enough?